AriqAqi/Autonomous-Vehicle-Image-Annotation/README.md

 | **COCO Format**  | Industry-standard annotation format   |
 | **Python**       | Used for image downloading scripts    |
 | **GitHub**       | Sharing, versioning, and showcasing   |

+##  Why Use Polygon Annotation?

+**Polygon annotations** offer a more precise way to mark objects by allowing to draw multiple connected points around their exact shapes.
+This is particularly useful in complex, real-world environments like urban streets where object boundaries are not always rectangular.

+##  Advantages:
+-  **Higher Accuracy**: Captures the true contour of irregular objects (e.g., people walking, cars at an angle).
+-  **Better for Instance Segmentation**: Essential for training models that go beyond detection (e.g., Mask R-CNN).
+-  **Rich Spatial Information**: Useful for depth estimation and fine-grained analysis in computer vision.

+##  Disadvantages:
+-  **More Time-Consuming**: Requires placing multiple points per object, increasing labeling time.
+-  **More Computationally Complex**: Segmentation models using polygon data require more processing power and careful training.
+-  **Requires Labeling Skill**: Annotators must be careful to avoid inconsistent polygon shapes or overlapping regions.

+> Despite the extra effort, polygon annotations significantly enhance model performance in real-world applications like **autonomous driving**, **traffic management systems**, and **urban object detection**.